bongiozzo/musica_mustdie/output/band_prettymaids.md

 # Pretty Maids

-Дискография
-"Pretty Maids" 1983, Heavy Metal
-"Red, Hot And Heavy" 1984, Heavy Metal
-"Future World" 1987, Heavy Metal
-"Jump The Gun" 1990, Heavy Metal
-"Sin Decade" 1992, Heavy Metal
-"Stripped" 1993, Heavy Metal
-"Scream" 1995, Heavy Metal
-"Screamin' Live" 1996, Heavy Metal
-"Spooked" 1997, Heavy Metal
-"Anything Worth Doing Is Worth Overdoing" 1999, Heavy Metal "Carpe Diem" 2000, Heavy Metal
-"Planet Panic" 2002, Heavy Metal
-"Live At Least (live)" 2003, Heavy Metal
-"Wake Up to the Real World" 2006, Heavy Metal "Pandemonium" 2010, Heavy Metal
-"It Comes Alive (Maid In Switzerland) (2 CD / DVD - Live)" 2012, Heavy Metal "Motherland" 2013, Heavy Metal
-"Louder than Ever" 2014, Heavy Metal
-"Kingmaker" 2016, Heavy Metal
+Melodic-Power-Heavy Metal

+## Дискография

+### "Pretty Maids" 1983, Heavy Metal

+1. City Light
+2. Fantasy
+3. Shelly The Maid
+4. Bad Boys
+5. Children Of Tomorrow
+6. Nowhere To Run

+### "Red, Hot And Heavy" 1984, Heavy Metal

+Fortuna
+Back To Back
+Red, Hot and Heavy
+Waiting For The Time
+Cold Killer
+Battle Of Pride
+Night Danger
+A Place In The Night
+Queen Of Dreams
+Little Darling

+### "Future World" 1987, Heavy Metal

+1. Future World
+2. We Came To Rock
+3. Love Games
+4. Yellow Rain
+5. Loud 'n' Proud
+6. Rodeo
+7. Needles In The Dark
+8. Eye Of The Storm
+9. Long Way To Go

+### "Jump The Gun" 1990, Heavy Metal

+1. Lethal Heroes
+2. Don't Settle For Less
+3. Rock The House
+4. Savage Heart
+5. Young Blood
+6. Headlines
+7. Jump The Gun
+8. Partners In Crime
+9. Attention
+10. Hang Tough
+11. Over And Out
+12. Dream On

+### "Sin Decade" 1992, Heavy Metal

+1. Running Out
+2. Who Said Money
+3. Nightmare In The Neighbourhood
+4. Sin-Decade
+5. Come On Tough, Come On Nasty
+6. Raise Your Flag
+7. Credit Card Lover
+8. Know It Ain't Easy
+9. Healing Touch
+10. In The Flesh
+11. Please Don't Leave Me

+### "Stripped" 1993, Heavy Metal

+If It Ain't Gonna Change
+Please Don't Leave Me (Acoustic version)
+In The Minds Of The Young
+Too Late Too Loud
+Say The Word
+'39
+How Does It Feel
+I'll Be There
+Savage Heart ( Piano version )

+### "Scream" 1995, Heavy Metal

+Rise
+Scream
+Psycho Time Bomb Planet Earth
+This Love
+Walk Away
+No Messiah
+In A World Of Your Own
+Dont Turn Your Sex On Me
+Adrenalin Junkie
+Anytime Anywhere

+### "Screamin' Live" 1996, Heavy Metal

+1. Psyco-Time-Bomb Planet-Earth
+2. Rock The House
+3. Rise
+4. Walk Away
+5. Scream
+6. Yellow Rain
+7. Sin-Decade
+8. Savage Heart

+All Songs Written By PRETTY MAIDS.
+Produced By Flemming Rasmusen.

+Ken Hammer - Guitars
+Kenn Jackson - Bass
+Michael Fast - Drums
+Ronnie Atkins - Vocals

+(P)&(C) 1996 MASSACRE Records

+### "Spooked" 1997, Heavy Metal

+Resurrection
+Freakshow
+Dead Or Alive
+Die With Your Dreams
+Fly Me Out
+Live Until It Hurts
+Spooked
+Twisted
+If It Can't Be Love
+Never Too Late
+Your Mind Is Where The Money Is
+Hard Luck Woman
+The One That should Not Be

+### "Anything Worth Doing Is Worth Overdoing" 1999, Heavy Metal

+1. Snakes In Eden
+2. Destination Paradise
+3. Hell On High Heels
+4. When The Angels Cry
+5. Back Off
+6. Only In America
+7. With These Eyes
+8. Anything Worth Doing Is Worth Overdoing
+9. Scent Of My Prey
+10. Face Me

+All Songs written by PRETTY MAIDS
+Produced by Ronnie Atkins and Ken Hammer
+Engineered by Ronnie Atkins
+Recorded and Mixed at Puk Studios and Studio One

+Ken Hammer - Guitars
+Kenn Jackson - Bass
+Michael Fast - Drums
+Ronnie Atkins - Vocals

+All keyboards by Alan Owen

+(p)(c)1999 Massacre Records

+### "Carpe Diem" 2000, Heavy Metal

+Violent Tribe
+Carpe Diem
+Tortured Spirits
+Wouldn't Miss You
+Clay
+Poisoned Pleasures
+Until It Dies
+The Unwritten Pages
+For Once In Your Life
+They're All Alike
+Time Awaits For No One
+Invisible Chains

+### "Planet Panic" 2002, Heavy Metal

+1. Virtual Brutality
+2. Playing God
+3. He Who Never Lived
+4. Face Of My Enemy
+5. Not What You Think
+6. Natural High
+7. Whos Gonna Change
+8. Worthless
+9. One Way To Rock
+10. Enter Forevermore

+### "Live At Least (live)" 2003, Heavy Metal

+### "Wake Up to the Real World" 2006, Heavy Metal

+1. Wake Up To The Real World
+2. All In The Name of Love
+3. I Am The End
+4. As Guilty As You
+5. Why Die For A Lie
+6. Such A Rush
+7. Where True Beauty Lies
+8. Brave Young New Breed
+9. Terminal Violence
+10. Perfect Strangers
+11. Another Shot Of You Love

+### "Pandemonium" 2010, Heavy Metal

+1. Pandemonium
+2. I.N.V.U.
+3. Little Drops Of Heaven
+4. One World One Truth
+5. Final Day Of Innocence
+6. Cielo Drive
+7. It Comes At Night
+8. Old Enough To Know
+9. Beautiful Madness
+10. Breathless

+### "It Comes Alive (Maid In Switzerland) (2 CD / DVD - Live)" 2012, Heavy Metal

+CD1:

+1. Pandemonium
+2. I.N.V.U.
+3. Hell On High Heels
+4. Wake Up To The Real World
+5. Destination Paradise
+6. Another Shot Of Your Love
+7. Scream
+8. Walk Away
+9. It Comes At Night
+10. Queen Of Dreams
+11. Savage Heart
+12. Clay

+CD2:

+1. Yellow Rain
+2. Rock The House
+3. Back To Back
+4. Rodeo
+5. Lovegames
+6. Future World
+7. Little Drops Of Heaven
+8. Please Don't Leave Me
+9. Red Hot And Heavy
+10. Lethal Heroes (Bonus Track)

+DVD:

+1. Pandemonium
+2. I.N.V.U.
+3. Hell On High Heels
+4. Wake Up To The Real World
+5. Destination Paradise
+6. Another Shot Of Your Love
+7. Scream
+8. Walk Away
+9. It Comes At Night
+10. Queen Of Dreams
+11. Savage Heart
+12. Yellow Rain
+13. Rock The House
+14. Back To Back
+15. Rodeo
+16. Love Games
+17. Future World
+18. Little Drops Of Heaven
+19. Please Don't Leave Me
+20. Red Hot & Heavy

+### "Motherland" 2013, Heavy Metal

+01. Mother Of All Lies
+02. To Fool A Nation
+03. Confession
+04. The Iceman
+05. Sad To See You Suffer
+06. Hooligan
+07. Infinity
+08. Why So Serious
+09. Motherland
+10. I See Ghosts
+11. Bullet For You
+12. Who What Where When Why
+13. Wasted

+### "Louder than Ever" 2014, Heavy Metal

+### "Kingmaker" 2016, Heavy Metal

+1. When God Took a Day Off	06:01
+2. Kingmaker	04:16
+3. Face the World	03:59
+4. Humanize Me	04:13
+5. Last Beauty on Earth	04:05
+6. Bull's Eye	03:56
+7. King of the Right Here and Now	04:21
+8. Heavens Little Devil	03:48
+9. Civilized Monsters	04:57
+10. Sickening	03:45
+11. Was That What You Wanted (Look What You've Got)	05:00

 ## Отношения с другими группами